Kursunlu Waterfall Nature Park

 Who will love it

-It offers a more tranquil, forest-heavy experience than Antalya’s urban waterfalls, featuring a two-kilometer canyon trail where you can spot freshwater turtles, ducks, and ancient plane trees.\n\nVisitors with mobility issues or those expecting a massive, high-volume cascade may find it less impressive, especially during the driest months when the flow diminishes.
+Nature enthusiasts and those seeking a shaded escape from the coastal heat should prioritize this park.
+It offers a more tranquil, forest-heavy experience than Antalya’s urban waterfalls, featuring a two-kilometer canyon trail where you can spot freshwater turtles, ducks, and ancient plane trees.

 Who should skip it